Coherent $J/ \psi$ electroproduction on $^4$He and $^3$He at the Electron-Ion Collider: probing nuclear shadowing one nucleon at a time

 On the other hand, the $\sigma_3(x)$ cross section needs to be modeled through $P_h(\sigma)$.
 Using two plausible models~\cite{Frankfurt:2011cs}, one finds $\sigma_3(x)=30-50$ mb.
-However, one of the key advantages of light nuclei compared to heavy nuclei is that the sensitivity to the value of $\sigma_3$ is negligible since the contribution of the $k=3$ and $k=4$ terms in Eq.~(\ref{uno}) is very small in the studied range of $t$.
-In our numerical analysis and in the plots, we used $\sigma_3(x)=35$ mb.
+However, one of the key advantages of light nuclei compared to heavy nuclei is that the sensitivity to the value of $\sigma_3$ is negligible since the contribution of the $k=3$ and $k=4$ terms in Eq.~(\ref{uno}) is very small in the studied range of $t$ (see the Supplemental Material~\ref{sec:suppl} for an analysis of this sensitivity).
+In our calculations and in the plots, we used $\sigma_3(x)=35$ mb.
 Thus, the effect of nuclear shadowing is determined by the interaction with two nucleons, whose strength is controlled by $\sigma_2(x)$.

 At the same time, away from the minimum of the cross section and for large $|t|$, the three-body contribution becomes significant and reduces the cross section by approximately a factor of $2$.
 Hence, accurate measurements at large $|t|$ will allow one to extract $\sigma_3(x)$ as well.